-When the report is completed, the computer will display the number of words, number of pages, and the line number of the last line read.
+When the report is completed, the computer will display the number of words and 7-1 number of pages in the report.
 The word count includes any data separated by spaces.
-Two words separated by a hyphen or fixed space ("~") will be counted as one word.
+Two words separated by a hyphen or fixed space ("~") count as one word.
 The date, entered with the ^DA function, counts as one word.
 Escape codes (^ec) and control codes (^cc) are not added to the word total.
-This program gives you the actual word count, not an aproximation derrived by dividing the number of characters by five or six.

 If the entire report had not been printed, the last line that was read will be indicated as the line number.
-Edit that line and review commands or memory requirements it may have required to give you an indication of how to correct the error.
+Edit that line and review commands or memory requirements it may have required, to give you an indication of how to correct the error.

-Formatter Command Summary ^AD (advance page) Stops printing on the current line.
-Advances the paper to begin printing on the next page. ^CC (control code) 100 ^ccABC text...
+^AD (advance page) Stops printing on the current line.
+Advances the paper to begin printing on the next page.
+Same as ^PL. ^CC (control code) 10 ^ccABC text...
 Tells the computer to send the data following the command to the printer as printer control characters.
 These codes are assumed to be control codes that will not be printed and are therefore not added to line or word counts.
 All data up to the next space is interpreted as control codes.
-Any data or commands may follow the control codes on the same line if preceeded by a space. ^CE (Center on line) 100 ^ceThis line is centered on the line Stops printing on the current line Prints all that follows centered on a line.
+Any data or commands may follow the control codes on the same line if preceeded by a space. ^CE (Center on line) 10 ^ceThis line is centered on the line Stops printing on the current line Prints all that follows centered on a line.
 Remains in effect until another mode command is used (^fi, ^co ^pa).
 The text is copied exactly as entered on the line, leading and trailing spaces are ignored.
-Commands are not allowed on the same line after the ^ce command, they would be interpreted as text and the commands ignored. ^CO (copy) 100 ^co This will be copied on one line Stops printing on current line. copies all that follows on the line as written.
+Commands are not allowed on the same line after the ^ce command, they would be interpreted as text and the commands ignored. ^CO (copy) 10 ^co This will be copied on one line Stops printing on current line. copies all that follows on the line as written.
 Commands are not allowed on the same line following ^CO. ^DA (insert todays date) Places the current date in the print out, does not place the date in the Text file.
 The month is spelled out completely, followed by the day and year in numerical form.
 The date uses fixed spaces so that it will always print complete on one line.
-8/3/85 would be printed as: August 03,1985 ^DL (distribution list) 1 ^pL66 6 6^dL distfile text...
-Designates distribution list.
-Must be either the first command in the file or immediately follow ^PL.
-Only one distribution list is allowed.
+08/03/85 would be printed as: August 03,1985 ^DL (distribution list) 1 ^pL66 6 6^dL distfile text...
+Designates distribution list file name.
+Only one distribution list may be used.
+You must specify the file name before using any data from it.
 The file name is specified on the same line immediately following the command.
 The file does not have to be in RAM.
 If it is not in RAM, it will be loaded by this program as it runs, then purged when the program ends.
-The distribution list file is a Text file with each line containing related data, for instance: 1 LaFong Plumbing'123 Back St'Anaheim'CA'92802'Water Heaters'Carl LaFong 2 Bissenette Market'789 Side St'Philadelphia'PA'34567' Produce'Claude Bissenette Notice that each field is separated by the accent grave (') character.
+The distribution list file is a Text file with each line containing related data, for instance:

+1 LaFong Plumbing'123 Back St'Anaheim'CA'92802'Water Heaters'Carl LaFong 2 Bissenette Market'789 Side St'Philadelphia'PA'34567' Produce'Claude Bissenette

+Notice that each field is separated by the accent grave (') character.
 This character may be entered by pressing [CTL] [7].
-As with most commands, other data or command may follow ^DL if a space separates the following comands from the distribution list file name.
+As with most commands, other data or command may follow ^DL if a space separates the following commands from the distribution list file name.